qnoraz/AntisolarCandidatesInspections/README.md

+## Presentation

+This repository contains data used for the published study:
 Title: Hunting for anti-solar differentially rotating stars using the Rossby number - An application to the Kepler field
 Authors: Q. Noraz, S. N. Breton, A. S. Brun, R. A. García, A. Strugarek, A. R. G. Santos, S. Mathur, L. Amard

+## Description

 You will find in this repository data used for the individual inspections of anti-solar candidates of the Noraz et al. (2022b) (A&A) study.
 These anti-solar candidates are 99 Kepler targets, which were first selected with their high Rossby values, calculated with the analytical formula from the same study.